isambard-sc/conch/docs/api.rst

    :<header Authorization: an OIDC access token in JWT form.
 See :ref:`claims` for more information on the contents.

-   :>json string certificate: the SSH certificate :>json Platforms platforms: the platforms the certificate can be used on.
-See :confval:`platforms` for the structure.
+   :>json string certificate: the SSH certificate :>json Resources resources: the resources the certificate can be used on.
+See :confval:`resources` for the structure.
-   :>json Project projects: the projects the user is part of.
-This is extracted from the `projects` :ref:`claim <claims>`.
+   :>json Associations associations: The associations between the palatforms and the projects.
+This is controlled by the :confval:`mapper` configuration value.
-   :>json string short_name: the short name of the user :>json string user: the email address of the user :>json integer version: the version of the response.
-Currently ``2``.
+   :>json string user: the email address of the user :>json integer version: the version of the response.
+Currently ``3``.

 .. http:get:: /issuer